A brief history

 A Brief History

 Lee Urban picked up a ukulele for the first time in the Fall of 2014, and he immediately realized that it was special social instrument that could bring joy to many, many people, including him.
-Soon after in the July of 2015, he and his friends put together the first CascoBay UkeFest to bring like-minded uke'sters together to enjoy ukulele music.
+Soon after in July of 2015, he and his friends put together the first CascoBay UkeFest to bring like-minded uke'sters together to enjoy ukulele music.

 The next step in Lee's mind was to teach kids how to play the ukulele, and that's how free Ukulele Camps for elementary school kids came about.
 He and his friends as co-instructors became a loose-knit group known as Ukuleles Heal The World.